astral-sh/ruff/fuzz/README.md

 cargo fuzz run -s none name_of_fuzzer -- -timeout=1
 ```

+**Users using Apple M1 devices must use a nightly compiler and omit the `-s none` portion of this
+command, as this architecture does not support fuzzing without a sanitizer.**
 You can view the names of the available fuzzers with `cargo fuzz list`.
 For specific details about how each fuzzer works, please read this document in its entirety.